radical-cybertools/radical.entk/docs/user_guide/adding_data.rst

                   'cpu_thread_type': None}

-.. note:: ``bash -l`` makes this shell act as if it had been directly invoked
+.. note:: ``bash -l`` makes the shell act as if it had been directly invoked
           by login.

 .. note:: Need to make sure that, on the login node, the following works